 Since the passing of Title IX, by Congress in 1972, universities have opened their door to creating many opportunities for female athletes.
 Or at least that’s what the gender-equity law is supposed to do.
 As the percentage of women participating in sports have increased, males still seem to dominate in terms of participation and creating a larger fan base.

 With 24 competing teams at Indiana University – Bloomington, the most popular sports teams, which also happen to be the only two teams that bring in revenue, are football and men’s basketball.
 Although football and men’s basketball generate a large portion of the revenue from ticket sales and TV programs, the money isn’t kept within the sport.
-But instead it’s the athletic department’s revenue and they decide how that’s going to be spent and which teams are going to be supported.
-But …
+But instead it’s the athletic department’s revenue and they decide how that’s going to be …

 Read More »